More News (continued)

 When available, the Metro District offers free mulch during the summer months.
 The mulch is derived from grinding up the slash from the residents’ mitigation efforts.
 The material is stored at the end of the unpaved section of Perry Park Blvd. in a fenced area.
-The mulch is generally available from June to October on the first Saturday of the month.
+The mulch is generally available from June to October on each Saturday of the month 8:00am – 12:00am.
 A notice is posted on the Metro District sign post at the entrance to the Park.

 Vehicle Access to Upper Cheyenne Roads